-Note: Refer to page 2-33 for Connection Diagram when connecting the printer to the mains, peripherals and network.
+Note: See "Connectivity" on page 2-21. for Connection Diagram when connecting the printer to the mains, peripherals and network.

-- Connect the cable from the PSU to the printer's power input port - If the printer is in CM, connect the encoder to the back of the printer - If the printer is in IM, connect the start signal cable to the 15-pin D-type connector - If the printer in CM is receiving its 'print go' signals from an external source, the 15-way I/O cable is used - Connect the start signal and any error signals you wish to connect - For the Compact 32c / 53c, load the ribbon and refit the cassette - If a Compact Touchscreen is to be used, connect the USB cable into the Compact Touchscreen's mini USB port, then connect USB A into the USB port on either the front or the back of the printer - If a retained connection is required between the Compact Touchscreen and the USB cable, the mini USB plug lead can be secured in place by removing the rear cover of the Compact Touchscreen and fitting a small cable tie to the mini USB plug - If a retained connection is required between the power plug or USB plug and the printer, secure the cables to the retained I/O cable using cable ties - If a retained connection is required between the power plug and the printer, use the power cord retaining bracket provided - The Compact Touchscreen USB cable supplied is 2m in length.
+- Connect the cable from the PSU to the printer's power input port - For CM printers, connect the encoder to the back of the printer - For IM printers, connect the start signal cable to the 15-pin D-type connector - For CM printers which receive the start signals from an external source, the 15-way I/O cable is used - Connect the start signal and any error signals you wish to connect - If a Compact Touchscreen is to be used, connect the USB cable into the Compact Touchscreen's mini USB port, then connect USB A into the USB port on either the front or the back of the printer - If a retained connection is required between the Compact Touchscreen and the USB cable, the mini USB plug lead can be secured in place by removing the rear cover of the Compact Touchscreen and fitting a small cable tie to the mini USB plug - If a retained connection is required between the power plug or USB plug and the printer, secure the cables to the retained I/O cable using cable ties - If a retained connection is required between the power plug and the printer, use the power cord retaining bracket provided - The Compact Touchscreen USB cable supplied is 2m in length.
 A maximum cable length of 3m can be used by either (a) fitting a 1m extension or using a new 3m cable